 The purpose of the Preliminary Exam is to screen candidates for continuation in the doctoral program.
-This exam is a written, closed-book exam, consisting of questions in five subjects within one exam area.
-Ph.D. students must select at least two problems from the "basic" courses and at least two from the "advanced" courses designated in their exam area.
-This gives one course flexibility to be chosen from either the basic or advanced list.
+This exam is a written, closed-book exam, consisting of questions in five subjects within one exam area, similar to the M.S. comprehensive examination (see respective section).
+Two main differences exist between the Ph.D. preliminary examination and M.S. comprehensive examination: First, Ph.D. students must select three problems from the "basic" courses and two from the "advanced" courses designated in their exam area.
 Second, Ph.D. students will be exempt from problems on courses for which they received a grade of "A" or higher for all five subjects.